Why Schools Are Adopting Chatbots in 2026

 Conference week used to mean stacks of paper sign-up sheets and endless scheduling conflicts.
 A chatbot with calendar booking shows each teacher's available slots, lets parents book instantly, sends confirmation and reminders, and handles rescheduling — all without a single email from an administrator.
 Schools report 95%+ conference attendance with chatbot scheduling versus 70-80% with traditional methods.

 View how parents interact with the chatbot and identify the most common concerns through chatbot analytics, giving administrators data-driven insights into parent needs.
+Understanding which questions parents ask most frequently allows schools to proactively address communication gaps before they become sources of frustration or complaints at school board meetings.

 Student Support: Academic Help, Wellness, and Resource Access